addania/coding/src/pages/Querying_data_from_project_files.md

 console.log(map1);
 // expected output: Array [2, 8, 18, 32]
 ```
-> x is the element of the array which we currentl itterate through
+> x is an element of the array which we currently iterate through

 > Documentation of Map is here:

 ```
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map
 ```